opencv/opencv/doc/opencv1/c/highgui_user_interface.rst

 qt-specific details:
 The function
 ``cvInitSystem``
-is automatically called at the first cvNameWindow call.
+is automatically called at the first cvNamedWindow call.

 .. index:: MoveWindow